Turkmens: Cuisine

 Characteristics of traditional Turkmen cuisine are rooted in the largely nomadic nature of day-to-day life prior to the Soviet period coupled with a long local tradition, dating back millennia before the arrival of the Turkmen in the region, of white wheat production.
 Baked goods, especially flat bread (çörek) typically baked in a tandoor, make up a large proportion of the daily diet, along with cracked wheat porridge (ýarma), wheat puffs (pişme), and dumplings (börek).
 Since sheep-, goat-, and camel husbandry are traditional mainstays of nomadic Turkmen, mutton, goat meat, and camel meat were most commonly eaten, variously ground and stuffed in dumplings, boiled in soup, or grilled on spits in chunks (şaşlyk) or as fingers of ground, spiced meat (kebap).
 Rice for plov was reserved for festive occasions.
 Due to lack of refrigeration in nomad camps, dairy products from sheep-, goat-, and camel milk were fermented to keep them from spoiling quickly.
 Fish consumption was largely limited to tribes inhabiting the Caspian Sea shoreline.
 Fruits and vegetables were scarce, and in nomad camps limited mainly to carrots, squash, pumpkin, and onions.
 Inhabitants of oases enjoyed more varied diets, with access to pomegranate-, fig-, and stone fruit orchards; vineyards; and of course melons.
 Areas with cotton production could use cottonseed oil and sheep herders used fat from the fat-tailed sheep.
 The major traditional imported product was tea.

-The Royal Geographic Society reported in 1882,The food of the Tekkes [sic] consists of well-prepared pillaus and of game; also of fermented camels' milk, melons, and water-melons.
+The Royal Geographical Society reported in 1882,The food of the Tekkes [sic] consists of well-prepared pillaus and of game; also of fermented camels' milk, melons, and water-melons.
 They use their fingers in conveying food to their mouths, but guests are provided with spoons.

 In sharp contrast to other Central Asian and Turkic ethnic groups, Turkmen do not eat horse meat, and in fact eating of horse meat is prohibited by law in Turkmenistan.

 Conquest by the Russian Empire in the 1880s introduced new foods, including such meats as beef, pork, and chicken, as well as potatoes, tomatoes, cabbage, and cucumbers, though they did not find widespread use in most Turkmen households until the Soviet period.
 While now consumed widely, they are, strictly speaking, not considered "traditional".